 Toronto Budget Kitchen Renovation: Part 2

 Hello everyone, it’s about time I shared another kitchen renovation update with you (P.S you will have to scroll all the way to the end to see the Part 2 kitchen reveal).
 If you’ve been following along on social media, you know that we recently made the leap from condo life to homeownership in Toronto.
-We’ve been living in our new west end home in Toronto for about 8 months now and when we first reviewed our plans for home renovations, we wanted to focus on priorities only!
-For our kitchen, this meant a fresh coat of paint and a new counter and sink so we could focus our budget on more expensive foundational updates, like updated electrical and new windows.
+We’ve been living in our new west-end home in Toronto for about eight months now.
+When we first reviewed our renovation plans, we wanted to focus on priorities only!

 We did a lot of research and spoke to lots of friends and family and the resounding feedback was IKEA gave the best bang for your buck (this blog is not sponsored).
 IKEA is notoriously known for their ready to order kitchens but what we discovered was that by booking their design and install service, we worked around our kitchen size, limitations and strengths to build a custom, yet affordable kitchen.
 Another plus of IKEA’s kitchen design services was that speaking to and working on the designs with a representative allowed us to ask lots of questions… Plus we really wanted to maximize the space in our kitchen with our new built-ins and weren’t experienced enough to do this on our own.